davidventuri/datacamp-blog-posts/content_team/README.md

-How is content created at DataCamp?
-Behind the scenes with the team behind the screen
+# How is content created at DataCamp?
+The team behind the screen

 A decision was made early in [DataCamp's history](https://www.datacamp.com/about) to outsource our instructors so we can attract the best talent and build as many high-quality courses and projects as quickly as possible.
 DataCamp [instructors](https://www.datacamp.com/create) -- _academics, data scientists in industry, and open-source software developers, among others_ -- are hired on a part-time, contract basis that allows them to retain all of the intellectual property and earn a royalty based on student completions.
 This is great for everyone involved -- instructors, students, and DataCamp.